-The Designated Safeguarding Leads (DSL) are externally trained in child protection and multi-agency working which is provided by an external welfare agency acceptable to LSCB on a two- year cycle.
-We currently use Safeguarding First
+The Designated Safeguarding Leads (DSL) are externally trained in child protection and multi-agency working, which is provided by an external welfare agency acceptable to HSSCP on a two- year cycle.
+We currently use Safeguarding First.

-DSLs are a point of contact and will liaise and contribute to multi-agency working in line with statutory guidance (Working Together to Safeguard Children) with our local Safeguarding partners at the Hartlepool & Stockton on Tees Safeguarding Children Partnership (HSSCP), local authority, Police and any other agencies as appropriate.
+DSLs are a point of contact and will liaise, and contribute, to multi-agency working in line with statutory guidance (Working Together to Safeguard Children), working with our local Safeguarding partners at the Hartlepool & Stockton on Tees Safeguarding Children Partnership (HSSCP), local authority, Police and any other agencies as appropriate.

 All other staff and governors receive training in child protection regularly in line with statutory guidance.
+This statutory training is supplemented with termly "in house" refresher training (staff meetings) on key aspects of safeguarding to ensure staff confidence and competence in recognising and responding to safeguarding matters.
+In addition, a half termly THS Safeguarding Bulletin further supports staff with current issues and opportunities for training.
+These updates include topics such as online safety, peer on peer abuse, sexual harassment and violence amongst other themes.
 The training content for DSL is set out in annex B of KCSIE and covers multi-agency working, participation in child protection case conferences, supporting children in need, record keeping and promoting a culture of listening to children.

-The lead DSLs attend Stockton LSCB termly Safeguarding Forums.
+The lead DSLs attend HSSCPtermly Safeguarding Forums.
 These cover many current and relevant issues including; specialist provision on Prevent and Serious Case Reviews.